SilverFox70/bfs-search/README.md

 ![Graph](/imgs/vertex_graph.png "Graph")

 For Rubyists, there is also a file <tt>bfs_shortest_path.rb</tt> which will return the shortest path between any two vertices in the graph.
 The shortest path may not be unique, in which case it will return the first shortest path found.
 The logic for this can be found in the shortest_path method.
-At this time (3.22.16) there is no logic employed in that method to deal with cases where there is no path between the starting and ending vertices.
+If there is no path between the vertices it will return a path = nil and display a message via console.

 Coming soon: